erikespana/Cascade-Server/Custom Data Definitions/Admissions open house/README.md

 _SortTool
 _DateTool Uses this technique to get around the data definition date quirk.
 _${_EscapeTool.xml($xml) to safely escape any special characters.

+Q: Why isn't my open house appearing on the /admissions/visit/open-houses/index page?

+Make sure:
+   - The page is being indexed.
+   - The page hasn't expired.
+To check, edit the asset and click the **Metadata** pane.
+Is there an **End Date** configured for them?